xLevix/Cinema-Spring/Readme.md

-# Cinema Project made in Spring Boot.
+# Cinema Project made in Spring Boot and React.
 The project uses a database put up on H2.
 Communication via JPA.
 JWT tokens were used as a method of user authorization.
 Every query from the api is pre-authorized, which means you have to be logged in to see or add anything.